maulanaakbardj/AudioRecognition/README.md

-# Animals-Voice-Recognition
+# Speech recognition with Python (Machine Learning)
-Voice recognition with case studies of animal sounds by recognizing sound patterns
+Speech/Voice/Audio recognition with case studies of animal sounds by recognizing sound patterns